angelr1076/adopt-me-app_js/README.md

 # adopt-me-app_js
 Search for exotic and even barnyard pets - JavaScript app.

-A little break from frameworks to build an app in Vanilla JavaScript.
+A little break from libraries to build an app in Vanilla JavaScript.

 ![Settings Window](./assets/img/screencap1.png)